-Students may apply after the successful completion of four program prerequisites, including at least two (2) science courses (one of which may be biology course).
-Students must have a minimum GPA of 3.0 in their most recent thirty (30) credit hours to be considered for admission.
+Students may apply after the successful completion of four program prerequisites, including at least two (2) science courses (one of which must be a biology course).
+Students must have a minimum GPA of 3.0 in their most recent thirty (30) credits to be considered for admission.
 A minimum 3.0 grade point average in prerequisite courses (combined) is also required.
 It is likely that the prerequisite GPAs and overall GPAs of accepted students will be well above minimum requirements.
 Students must earn grades of C+ (2.3) or better in all prerequisite courses with the exception of chemistry, for which a grade of C (2.0) is acceptable.
-All pre-nursing prerequisite courses must be successfully completed prior to beginning Semester 1 of the University of Michigan-Flint/Hurley Medical Center Accelerated Second Degree BSN Program.
+All pre-nursing prerequisite courses must be successfully completed prior to beginning Semester 1 of the University of Michigan-Flint/Hurley Medical Center Traditional BSN Program.
 Admitted BSN students who do not successfully complete all pre-nursing prerequisite courses will be withdrawn from the program.
-Admissions decisions are made by the Nursing Undergraduate Selection Committee and are final; there is no appeal process.
+Admission decisions are made by the Nursing Undergraduate Selection Committee and are final; there is no appeal process.

-Non-native English speakers and/or non-United States citizens must submit internet-based Test of English as a Foreign Language (TOEFL) scores with the application.
-A minimum total score of 83 and scores of at least 17 in each of listening, reading, speaking, and writing are required.
+Non-native English speakers and/or non-United States citizens must submit Internet-based Test of English as a Foreign Language (TOEFL) scores with their applications.
+A minimum total score of 83 and scores of at least 17 in each of listening, reading, speaking and writing are required.